bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 * `default_currency_code` - The transactional currency used in the order; previously the store's default currency.
 * `currency_code` - The display currency used to present prices to the shopper on the storefront.
 * `currency_exchange_rate` - The exchange between the store's default currency and the display currency; when you create the order via server-to-server endpoints, the value is always `1`; only in the storefront can this value differ from `1`.
-* The following additional fields are returned on orders when Multi-Currency is enabled:
+* The following additional fields are returned on orders when multi-currency is enabled:
   * `store_default_currency_code` - the store's default currency.
   * `store_default_to_transactional_exchange_rate` - the exchange rate between the store's default currency and the transactional currency used in the order.